 My first "all nighter" was Christmas night 1981, when I spent all night learning BASIC on my brand new Vic-20 computer.
 I've been fascinated with computers ever-since.

-For over sixteen years, I had been an employee of Olive Software, providing PDF to XML conversion, digital replica editions, and archiving to publishers and libraries around the world.
-Starting in 2002 as the fourth US employee, I initially traveled the world training clients on Olive's "XML Distiller" software and setting them up with self-hosted Olive servers.
+From 2002 to 2017, I was employeed by Olive Software, providing PDF to XML conversion, digital replica editions, and archiving to publishers and libraries around the world.
+Starting as the fourth US employee, I initially traveled the world training clients on Olive's "XML Distiller" software and setting them up with self-hosted Olive servers.
 Now, Olive is primarily a SaaS provider, and I have implemented and supported Olive's hosted clients with their digital editions, as well as continued to support the few self-hosted clients Olive has.
 Below are some highlights of my work with Olive: